 "Soccer.
 It is less dangerous compared to Formula 1.
 However, they can do whatever they like.
 I will not force their choice".

 There are often incidents during the Australian Grand Prix.
-Is it because you lose the habit of driving during the winter break?
+Do you think it is because you lose the habit of driving during the winter break?

 "No, I do not have this sensation.
 We do many pre-season tests on January and February.
 I also race with kart as well.
 It is only a coincidence in my opinion".